Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

 In Ref.\ \cite{Cosco:2017} a quantum thermodynamic study of the linear-zigzag transition was performed.
-Tt is argued that the average work distribution diverges at the linear-zigzag critical point.
+Here, it is argued that the average work distribution diverges at the linear-zigzag critical point.
 It is proposed to reveal this prediction by performing small quenches of the ion trap frequency across the transition and measuring the ion transverse displacements distribution.
 Interferometric protocols, based on spin-motion entanglement across the linear-zigzag instability, could access the autocorrelation function of the crystal \cite{DeChiara:2008} and measure the normal mode spectrum at criticality \cite{Baltrusch:2011,Baltrusch:2012}.
-However, the interferometric signals are relatively sensitive to thermal effects, which tend to suppress entanglement; an assessment is found in Ref.\ \cite{Baltrusch:2013}.
-So far, the universal critical exponents of Landau theory have been indirectly verified by experiments analysing the scaling of defects by slowly quenching the trap aspect ratio across the linear-zigzag phase transition, see Sec.\ \ref{sec:KZ}.
+However, the interferometric signals are relatively sensitive to thermal effects, which tend to suppress entanglement \cite{Baltrusch:2013}.
+So far, the universal critical exponents of Landau theory have been indirectly verified by experiments analyzing the scaling of defects by slowly quenching the trap aspect ratio across the linear-zigzag phase transition, see Sec.\ \ref{sec:KZ}.
 In Ref.\ \cite{Zhang:2023} sideband spectroscopy was performed at the linear-zigzag transition, revealing quantum effects.
 This suggests a potential access to a structural transition driven by quantum fluctuations, that is discussed in the next subsection.